Carpenter jeans: Characteristics

-Most carpenter jeans are made for function, not fashion, and are usually of a softer denim, some might be covered in fleece on the inside.
-The Carpenter Jeans are more comfortable than the original utilitarian jeans, with a looser fit.
-Carpenter jeans were quite popular in the late 1990s and early 2000s hip hop scene especially those by the Tommy Hilfiger brand who placed their trademark logo on the hammer loop.
+Most carpenter jeans are made for function, not fashion, and are usually of a softer denim; some might be covered in fleece on the inside.
+Carpenter jeans are more comfortable than the original utilitarian jeans, with a looser fit.
+Carpenter jeans were quite popular in the late 1990s and early 2000s hip hop scene especially those sold by Tommy Hilfiger who placed their trademark logo on the hammer loop.